sahilgagvani/Playlist-Automator/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details.

 ---

-For more information on Spotipy and its capabilities, refer to the [Spotipy Documentation](https://spotipy.readthedocs.io/).
+For more information on Spotipy and its capabilities, refer to the [Spotipy Documentation](https://spotipy.readthedocs.io/).